 8. Safety pins

-A lot of people recommend putting sewing kits in their urban survival kits, but I find this overkill.
-A few safety pins are nice though.
-They can be used to hold together torn clothes, remove splints and slivers from your skin, used to hold bandages in place, and much more.
+Many people recommend putting sewing kits in their urban survival kits, but I find this overkill.
+A few safety pins are nice, though.
+They can hold together torn clothes, remove splints and slivers from your skin, hold bandages in place, and much more.

 9. First Aid